-By Richard Hunt in Accessibility Litigation Trends, ADA - drive-by litigation, ADA - serial litigation, ADA Internet Web Tags: "drive-by" ADA lawsuits, ada litigation, ADA Mootness, ADA website accessibility, FHA Defense, World Cup
+By Richard Hunt in Accessibility Litigation Trends, ADA, ADA - drive-by litigation, ADA - serial litigation, ADA Internet, ADA Internet Web, ADA Web Access, FHA, FHA Emotional Support Animals, FHA Reasonable Accommodation, Internet, Internet Accessibility, Reasonable accommodation, Rehabilitation Act Tags: ADA defense, ADA drive-by litigation, ADA Mootness, ADA website accessibility, FHA Defense, World Cup

 Those of you who are not binge watching the World Cup matches will be interested in what has been going on in the world of disability rights during the last few weeks.
 Here is our roundup of recent ADA and FHA decisions, some of which are notable.

 Indemnity and contribution for Fair Housing Act claims.